mcmasty/mcmasty.github.io/_pages/covid-splash.md

 The daily growth rate is approaching 5%, with a value of 5.0% for 14-April and 3-day moving average of 5.1%.

-The bad news, is that growth has accelerated in recent days.
+The bad news, is that growth has accelerated in recent days; the trend is most observable in the growth factor charts.

 ![Daily Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/daily_update_20200416_1587067269.png){: .align-center}